Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 20 Agustus 2025 04.25.06 UTC
+- WIB: Rabu, 20 Agustus 2025 05.27.27 UTC
-- WITA: Rabu, 20 Agustus 2025 05.25.06 UTC
+- WITA: Rabu, 20 Agustus 2025 06.27.27 UTC
-- WIT: Rabu, 20 Agustus 2025 06.25.06 UTC
+- WIT: Rabu, 20 Agustus 2025 07.27.27 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: success
+Kategori: technology